krzyssota/allezon_analytics_platform/README.md

 ## Performance
 Handling 1000 user_tag and 200 user_profile req/s was very challenging.
 Having 3 servers with asynchronous thread pool and 5 available database nodes deemed not enough.
 To be honest I don't see where I could make improvements.
-I tried many different configurations, but the best I got was almost an hour (>3 mln tags) of correct responses without timeouts.
+I tried many different configurations (number of servers/db nodes, aerospike configuration, number of threads, using python multithread and async library instead of mechanism provided by fastapi), but the best I got was almost an hour (>3 mln tags) of correct responses without timeouts.
 After this time user_tag read timeouts start which also affect user_profile requests.
 The best score I got was ~417.